AA Pension Scheme

 • Pension guarantee

-Your pension, excluding any early retirement on redundancy supplement, is guaranteed for five years, so if you die within five years of commencement of your pension, the remainder of the five years’ pension payments is paid (disregarding any future pension increases).
-The Trustee has discretion as to whom the payment is made;
+Your pension is guaranteed for five years, so if you die within five years of commencement of your pension, the remainder of the five years’ pension payments is paid (disregarding any future pension increases).
+The Trustee has discretion as to whom the payment is made.

 • Spouse, civil partner or dependant’s pension

-Your spouse, civil partner or (if they meet the conditions in the Rules and the Trustee agrees) dependant will receive a pension equal to half the pension payable to you (excluding any early retirement on redundancy supplement) but as if you did not exchange any of your pension for a cash sum or level pension option; and
+Your spouse, civil partner or (if they meet the conditions in the Rules and the Trustee agrees) dependant will receive a pension equal to half the pension payable to you but as if you did not exchange any of your pension for a cash lump sum.

 • Children’s pensions

-Where a cash sum is paid in the case of death, the recipients will be at the discretion of the Trustee but they will take into account any nominations on your Expression of Wish Form.
+Where a cash sum is paid in the case of death, the recipients will be at the discretion of the Trustee, taking into account any nominations on your Expression of Wish Form.

 Banner image